The Wilds of Peru Off the Beaten Track

 The Rainforest Alliance-certified lodge was built in harmony with the natural environment in order to have as little impact as possible.

-There are six separate thatched guest chalets, each containing two single beds.
+There are six separate ensuite thatched guest chalets, each containing two single beds and hot water shower.
 The rooms have open walls but there are mosquito nets over the beds.
-There is a separate bathroom block with 6 private cubicles, each with a toilet, hand basin and shower.

 The main building has a dining and relaxation area with comfortable sofas and hammocks, a natural history library and a solar powered internet system.
 The lodge often has scientists or volunteers in residence and there is the chance to participate in some of their activities.